Comparing Costs of Aging in Place vs the Cost of Senior Living Community

-Current and Future Health Care Costs vs. Senior Living Community Costs
+Current and Future Health Support vs. Senior Living Community Costs

 Aging in place: You may be in the peak of health now, but changes happen, and your cost of living can skyrocket.
 If you ever need help managing a medical condition and/or handling activities of daily living like getting dressed, making meals, bathing, etc, you may need to hire part-time in-home care which can cost an average of $16 per hour to $27 per hour, depending on location, according to Genworth.
 For an eight-hour day of home care, that will typically total over $4,100 per month.

-Senior living community: In a senior living community like Atlantic Shores, robust health care is available to all residents.
+Senior living community: In a senior independent living community in Virginia Beach, robust health support is available to all residents.
 It is among the retirement communities known as a CCRC (Continuing Care Retirement Community).
-This is an ideal option for seniors who want to stay in one place as they age, with all of the potential care available that they may require if their health needs change.
+This is an ideal option for seniors who want to stay in one place as they age, with all of the potential support available that they may require if their health needs change.
 Along with independent living, CCRCs typically offer assisted living, memory care, skilled nursing and rehabilitation, as well as a 24/7 wellness clinic.
 That said, it’s important to ask what options are available and discuss which healthcare services are included in your monthly fees.